Jens-AIMLX/langflow/install_approach.md

 ### 4. Simplified Langflow Installation

 **What we do:**
-- Install Langflow 0.0.78 with all dependencies except tiktoken
+- Install Langflow 0.0.78 with all dependencies
-- Use UV's `--exclude` flag to skip problematic dependencies
+- Uninstall tiktoken after installation

 **Why:**
 - Letting Langflow handle its own dependencies avoids architecture mismatch issues
-- The `--exclude` flag allows us to skip tiktoken, which has architecture compatibility issues
+- Uninstalling tiktoken after installation avoids architecture compatibility issues
 - This approach is simpler and more reliable than installing dependencies separately
 - Consistently using UV maintains the recommended approach from the article
 - Avoids build issues with pandas and other packages with C extensions